Indirapriyadarshini/Document-Summerization/README.md

 # Document-Summerization
-Research &amp; document summarization using NLP and deep learning by Indira Priydarashini and Freda
+Research &amp; document summarization using NLP and deep learning by Indira Priydarashini and Freda Dorbu